 The three main motivations for consumers to join a loyalty program are; the opportunity to earn points towards rewards, saving money, and earning prizes.

-Adding a points system to your loyalty program can be a fun way to incentivise your consumers.
+Adding a points system to your loyalty program can be a fun way to incentivize your consumers.
 “86% of shoppers said they’ve joined a loyalty program to collect points for rewards” (Kobie).
-When done correctly, points can engage your loyalty members in ways that just aren’t possible with discounts and rewards.
+When done correctly, points can engage your loyalty program members in ways that just aren’t possible with discounts and rewards.

 There is a lot of interesting psychology behind creating a successful points system.
 Per the ‘Goal Gradient Effect’, people tend to work harder towards a goal the closer they are to achieving it.
-Researchers from Columbia University have studied this effect on loyalty points systems, and found that “members purchased more frequently the closer they were to earning a reward; and a stronger tendency to accelerate toward the goal predicts greater retention and faster reengagement in the program” (Columbia.edu).
+Researchers from Columbia University have studied this effect on loyalty points systems, and found that “members purchased more frequently the closer they were to earning a reward, and a stronger tendency to accelerate toward the goal predicts greater retention and faster reengagement in the program” (Columbia.edu).
 Thus, displaying how many points a user has and how close they are to their next reward is imperative to any loyalty program.

 Bloomingdales’ points system puts the goal gradient effect into good use.
 The department store chain rewards consumers with 1 point for every dollar spent (with double & triple point events to create even more purchase incentive).
 In their app, consumers can see a visual of how close they are to their next reward, as well as the specific number listed underneath.

 While a points system may seem like a no-brainer, for some industries it may not be the best way to reward members.
 For example, 76% of restaurant guests note immediate benefits are more appealing than accumulating points (Oracle Hospitality).
 As always, be sure to research how a points system could benefit your specific industry.